 What does family therapy look like?

 My sessions vary when working with families.
 I may include all family members in the session or just the child and parent(s).
 When needed, I also hold sessions with the parents and/or caregivers for parent coaching and addressing family stressors and transitions.
-I work with blended families, step families, single parent homes, same-sex parents and parents and/or caregivers of all gender expressions and identities.
+I work with blended families, step families, single parent homes, LGBTQ+ parents, poly families and parents and/or caregivers of all gender expressions and identities.